 HTTP Status 204 (No Content)

-The server might want to return updated meta-information in the form of entity headers, which, if present, SHOULD be applied to the current document’s active view if any.
+With status 204, the server might want to return updated meta-information in the form of HTTP headers, which, if present, SHOULD be applied to the current document’s active view if any.

 By default, 204 (No Content) the response is cacheable.
 If caching needs to be overridden then the response must include cache respective cache headers.

-For example, you may want to return status 204 (No Content) in UPDATE operations where request payload is large enough not to transport back and forth.
+For example, we may want to return status 204 in UPDATE operations where the request payload is large enough not to transport back and forth.
 The user agent will send the payload to the server to update the resource.

 It is also frequently used with interfaces that expect automated data transfers to be prevalent, such as within distributed version control systems.